 February 22, 2019: Kelly is charged with 10 counts of aggravated criminal sexual abuse

-Prosecutors in Cook County, Illinois filed 10 counts of aggravated sexual abuse against Kelly.
-He was arraigned in March.
+Prosecutors in Cook County, Illinois, filed 10 counts of aggravated sexual abuse against Kelly.
+He was arraigned in March 2019.

-May 30, 2019: Kelly is charged with 11 additional counts, including aggravated criminal sexual assault
+May 30, 2019: Kelly is charged with 11 more counts, including aggravated criminal sexual assault

-Three months after filing 10 charges against Kelly, Cook County, Illinois filed an additional 11 charges against him.
-The new charges include aggravated criminal sexual assault, which is considered more serious than the sexual abuse with which Kelly was previously charged and which can be punished by up to 30 years in prison.
+Three months after filing 10 charges against Kelly, Cook County filed an additional 11 charges against him.
+The new charges included aggravated criminal sexual assault, which is considered more serious than the sexual abuse with which Kelly was previously charged, and which can be punished by up to 30 years in prison.

-Cook County, Illinois filed an additional 13 charges against Kelly on July 11, including charges of child pornography.
+Cook County prosecutors filed an additional 13 charges against Kelly on July 11, including charges of child pornography.
 The following day, he received five additional federal sex crime charges, including charges of kidnapping and forced labor in New York.

 The sheer volume of accusations Kelly has fielded since 1994 is astonishing, and perhaps it offers its own answer as to why he’s been able to live his life with few consequences.
 In a sense, his fans have been inoculated.
 They’ve been listening to accusations against Kelly for 25 years, and they’ve been listening to Kelly maintain his innocence for just as long.
-In 2019, ignoring the persistent allegations against Kelly is just part of being an R. Kelly fan.
+In the 21st century, ignoring the persistent allegations against him is just part of being an R. Kelly fan.

 This article was originally published in April 2018.
 Vox has continued to update it as more information comes to light.